yge58/caffe2-opencv-ndkcamera/README.md

 [4] The OpenCV libraries are obtained from [OpenCV4Android](https://github.com/opencv/opencv/tree/master/samples/android)

-# Preface

-Hello, welcome.
-The demo deals directly with Android NDK camara C++ api.
-Efficiency is the goal.

-The App is working, but far from finishing.

 Issues and bugs (memory leaks, resource allocation and free, threads concurrency, how to balance workload between threadd and etc ... ) if you see any of them or have any improvement suggestions, please help me by filing as many issues as you want.
 I will be very grateful.

-# Introduction
+# Workflow

-We love Caffe, OpenCV and Android, let's make an app including all three.
-The program's workflow is as follows:

-[0] Java - start app - init caffe2
+[0] Java - start app - init caffe2(JNI call)

-[1] cpp - read image from buffer (an array of uchar) into opencv
+[1] cpp - send image buffer directly to OpenCV.

-[2] cpp - image pre-processing (resize, rescale, split into BGR channel)
+[2] cpp - OpenCV image pre-processing (resize, rescale, split into BGR channel)

 [3] cpp - run caffe

-[4] cpp - return results back to java
+[4] cpp - get classification results.

 [5] java - display results

-That's it.
-Enjoy!

 # Source Code Structure